ncoghlan/misc/notes/pep_ideas/core_packaging_api.rst

 time since I needed to care about developing on Windows (outside CPython).

-A cleaner way to implement this feature as ``pysetup develop`` would be to simple add a ``pypi-dist-name.pth`` file with the absolute path of the current directory to site-packages when pysetup develop is run from a directory contain a distribution metadata file (respecting any defined virtual environment).
+A cleaner way to implement this feature as ``pysetup develop`` would be to simply add a ``pypi-dist-name.pth`` file with the absolute path of the current directory to site-packages when ``pysetup develop`` is run from a directory contain a distribution metadata file (respecting any defined virtual environment).